 With a love of travel, I could not resist booking a trip to Paris in October with my boyfriend, Paul when I saw a really cheap deal on Eurostar.
 Between that and two free nights from Hotels.com that I had saved my long weekend cost us less than £100 each, bargain!
 I love finding travel deals and struggle not to give into the temptation, although I am somewhat restricted by my annual leave which may in actual fact be a good thing!

 Working in London, I have no idea why I’d not done it earlier as with the train from Kings Cross St Pancras to Paris taking only 2 1/4 hours it’s really easy.
 As we both commute into London from Milton Keynes, we did add to our costs and decided to stay in London after work on the Friday night so that there wasn’t the travel to London to contend with early on the Saturday morning.
-We were so glad we did this, staying at The Premier Inn at Kings Cross meant a hassle free Saturday morning.
+This made the trip much more leisurely as staying at The Premier Inn at Kings Cross meant a hassle free Saturday morning.
 It is also conveniently located next to a Pizza Express where it is so easy to grab a quick gluten free dinner, something we did after work on the Friday to kick off our weekend with gluten free dough balls, pizza and a large glass of wine!
 For me anyway – Paul’s were all the normal gluten version!
 (Note: Premier Inn London Euston is only a few minutes walk away so book into whichever Premier Inn is cheaper).

 Everything about the Eurostar was really easy and much less hassle than flying as it leaves from Central London and you only have to be there 45 minutes before.
-I can also recommend Marks and Spencer in St Pancras to pick up food for whilst you’re on the Eurostar (This includes prepackaged sandwiches that have recently been added to the meal deal, winner!)
+I can also recommend Marks and Spencer in St Pancras to pick up food for whilst you’re on the Eurostar (This includes prepackaged sandwiches).

 Hyatt hotel, Madeleine Paris

 Nearest Metro – St Augustin, line 9